AdriUMA/Arch-Hyprland/README.md

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧

 - This Repo does not contain Hyprland Dots or configs!
-Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/AdriUMA/dotfiles) .
+Dotfiles can be checked [`here`](https://github.com/AdriUMA/dotfiles) .
 During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
 - Since the Hyprland-Dots are evolving, some of the screenshots maybe old

 > [!IMPORTANT]